 This documentation report will be updated annually, usually in early summer.
 Users of the printed version of the documentation are advised to consult the web version (at www.ssb.no/english/subjects/01/04/10/) for possible recent updates.

-This documentation report is the latest in a series of updated versions of a report edited by Britta Hoem in 2005, and replaces the preceding (Sandmo 2011).
-The most important changes in this edition are the inclusion of emissions of NO_x from production of rock wool, some revised emission factors for calculation of N_2O emissions from agriculture and new emission factors for PM from wood waste.
+This documentation report is the latest in a series of updated versions of a report edited by Britta Hoem in 2005, and replaces the preceding (Sandmo 2012).
+The most important changes in this edition are: